All Around Helpers:

 Typically everyone helps in setting up the tents and the kitchen area.
 In addition, everyone helps out with the cooking and general camp duties.
 The checkpoint is busy most of the race and requires volunteers who are committed and equipped to work in a remote winter environment.
 The rewards are great.

-There are 6 tents at Ollokot.
-These consist of a hospitality tent where food and cooking facilities are available 24/7.
-Two tents are sleeping tents where workers and mushers sleep, one has cots and one has hay with tarps laid over the hay.
+There are 8 tents at Ollokot.
+One is a hospitality tent where food and cooking facilities are available 24/7.
+Two tents are sleeping tents for workers to sleep.
 Workers rotate sleeping times.
+One tent is a sleeping tent for mushers.
 Another tent is the comms tent for the communications team workers and the radios.
-The last tent is an officials tent for the veterinarians and any officials going through.
+Then two tents are for the veterinarians and any officials going through.
+The last tent is for the Trail Crew.
 You are welcome to bring your own tent but please contact the checkpoint manager ahead of time.

-Food for mushers and workers is provided in the Hospitality Tent 24/7.
-This consists of hot drinks, hot stews and soups served in crock pots, and breads, rolls and sandwich making items.
-A Friday morning pancake breakfast is served to all present.
+Food for mushers and workers is provided in the Hospitality Tent 24/7 starting on Wednesday evening dinner.
+If you are at Ollokot on Wednesday during the day please provide your own lunch and snacks.
+Provided food consists of hot drinks, hot stews and soups served in crock pots, and breads, rolls and sandwich making items.
 If you prefer, you are more than welcome to bring all your own food.
 You need to supply any treats, snacks, soft drinks or special foods you personally require.

 Ollokot is set up in stages.
-The pre stage equipment is usually taken in the third week of November and left.
-This consists of wood, hay, and as much heavy stuff that can be packed in a horse trailer.
+The pre stage equipment is usually taken in the third week of November and left at Ollokot.
+This equipment consists of wood, hay, and as much heavy stuff that can be packed in a trailer.
 The Wednesday before the race most of the rest of the equipment is taken in along with a set-up crew.
-This is all by snowmobile and tracked 4 wheelers.
+This equipment is all hauled in by snowmobile and tracked 4 wheelers.
 Wood is split and transported to each tent.
 Tents are set up and labeled.
 Team parking areas are designated with signs, dog bedding hay is distributed and the trails for snowmobile use marked and snow fencing put up.
-Sled dog trails and parking areas are marked, fenced and packed with snowmobiles.
+Sled dog trails and parking areas are marked, fenced and packed down with snowmobiles.
 The set-up crew remains overnight.
 At least two of the comms workers are required to go in with the Wednesday set-up crew to set up communications.

-Thursday morning around 7:00am or 8:00am the rest of the checkpoint workers meet at Race Central for car pooling to Pallette Ranch, a 2 hour drive, where they then catch snowmobile rides into the checkpoint.
+Thursday morning around 7:00am or 8:00am the rest of the checkpoint workers meet at Race Central for carpooling to the drop point, a 2 hour drive, where they then catch snowmobile rides into the checkpoint.
 All personal equipment comes in at this time.
 After arriving at Ollokot the workers do any additional set up that is needed and any other camp organization that is needed.
 All workers then stay and work at the checkpoint until Saturday around noon or as soon as the last dog team leaves.
-At that time the checkpoint is broken down and all gear is hauled out to Pallette Ranch loaded on to trucks and workers catch rides back to Race Central.
+At that time the checkpoint is broken down and all gear is hauled out to the drop point, loaded on to trucks, and workers catch rides back to Race Central.

 The race is scheduled to start at 12:00 pm (1200) on Thursday at Ferguson Ridge Ski Area.
-After all the teams have started, the vets that covered the start are drive to the Pallette Ranch pick up site.
-Around 4:00pm (1600) Snowmobile transport is sent out to pick them up plus any other officials that are coming into Ollokot at that time.
+After all the teams have started, the vets that covered the start drive to the Ollokot drop point pick up site.
+Around 4:00pm (1600) Snowmobile transport is sent out from Ollokot Checkpoint to pick them up plus any other officials that are coming into Ollokot at that time.
 The first sled dog teams will be arriving at around 5:00 pm (1700) and continue to arrive until all are in.
 This could span 5 hours.
 The 100 milers have a mandatory rest time and remain for 6 hours while the 200 milers have the option of continuing on at their discretion.
-For the 200 milers Ollokot is a mandatory check in but not a mandatory rest stop until they complete the Twin Lake Loop #1 part of the race (Leg 2) at the halfway point of their race.
+For the 200 milers Ollokot is a mandatory check in but not a mandatory rest stop at their discretion they can rest or go out on the Twin Lakes Loop part of the race (Leg #2).
 Some stay and rest for up to three or four hours, some opt to just go right out again and rest on a quiet part of the trail instead.

-The 200 milers will start returning to Ollokot about 12:00am (2400) the same time some of the 100 milers are leaving for the finish.
+The 200 milers will start returning to Ollokot from the Twin Lakes Loop about 12:00am (2400) the same time some of the 100 milers are leaving for the finish.
 This is usually around 11:00 to 12:00 pm (2300-2400).
-The teams arrivals and departures are quite staggered by this time so usually present no problems.
+The team arrivals and departures are quite staggered by this time so usually present no problems.
 There is a possibility of some head on passing by the teams coming into and going out of Ollokot for a short amount of time.

 From about 1:00am (0100) Friday morning to about 7:00am (0700) the 200 milers are all doing their mandatory 6 hours of rest at Ollokot.
-When it is their time to leave they will rerun the Twin Lake Loop, called Twin Lake Loop #2, drop into Ollokot again for a mandatory check in and then rest for a short amount of time or be on their way out on the race trail again headed for the finish.
+When it is their time to leave they will run the PO Saddle Loop (Leg #3).
+After completing this loop the 200 Mile teams will drop into Ollokot again for a mandatory check in and then rest for a short amount of time or be on their way out on the race trail again headed for the finish (Leg #4)..
 Check the Estimated Arrival and Departures Times for a better estimate of the potential arrival times and where the teams may be on the race course at a given time.

-In between the teams arrivals and departures, dropped dogs are being shuttled out to their pickup point at Pallette Ranch, Point and Sweep crews are coming in grabbing food and maybe getting some rest and going out again.
+In between the team arrivals and departures, dropped dogs are being shuttled out to their pickup point at the Ollokot drop point.
+Point and Sweep crews are coming in grabbing food and maybe getting some rest and going out again.
 Most workers get no rest until Friday after breakfast.
 At one time there may be 45 people and 100+ dogs at Ollokot.

 Many workers come in and go out of Ollokot on snowmobiles.
 Snowmobiles have a designated parking area and should not be anywhere else in the checkpoint.